 I once worked for a marketplace company that split its business into “buy-side” and “sell-side” businesses.
 Synergies were never created even though most of our customers were both buyers and sellers because the reporting analysts, product managers, and management teams never communicated and never shared their findings.
 Avoid silos whenever possible.

 Don’t choose technology or partners that don’t share data.
 While an API or XML file feed is the best, your partners and technology providers should always allow for YOUR data to be accessible to you.
 On the flip side, they should also be able to work with you and draw insights from your data even if it’s proprietary.
 No matter what, it’s important that your data is centralized and accessible by anybody and everybody at the organization who needs it.
 In general, try to pick as few tools as needed to get as much access to your data as possible.
 This will help minimize configuration and maintenance issues while enabling your team to move on your data right away.

 Make The Decision to be More Data Driven

-Becoming more data driven is no longer a choice; if businesses are to continue to capture growth in 2017 and beyond, it’s a necessity.
+Becoming more data driven is no longer a choice; if businesses are to continue to capture growth, it’s a necessity.
 It’s time to move beyond using data to reflect business performance and to start utilizing it to drive business operations.
 Ultimately, it’s only a data-driven culture that will be able to bridge data with results and establish an organization that’s definitively growth oriented.
 Business leaders who make data and analytics part of their business strategy and who start the process outlined here of cultivating a data-driven company culture will find their potential for business growth is exponential rather than cumulative.